Guinness Ghana launches 'Link Up 2.0' promo to giveaway GHc2 million free and instant airtime to Ghanaians

 “From October 1st, each time you buy any Guinness Foreign Extra Stout, Orijin and ABC Lager Beer, look under the crown for a unique code.
 These unique codes qualify you for instant free airtime.

 Dial *1000*Code# from MTN mobile lines.
-After your third entry, you’ll receive an instant Ghs5.00 airtime.
-You will instantly enjoy your share of the GHS2 million of airtime available for grabs.
+After your third entry, you’ll receive an instant Ghc5.00 airtime.
+You will instantly enjoy your share of the GHc2 million of airtime available for grabs.
 It is quite simple”.

 Emmanuel Gyasi, Business Manager, MTN Ghana, speaking on the partnership, said “MTN Ghana is the premier network with coverage all across Ghana.
 With the aim to bring this promotion to consumers from all lengths and breadths of the country, we at MTN saw it fit to fully partner in this initiative to ensure none of Guinness Ghana’s loyal consumers are left out.”